EsriCanada-CE/ecce-app-challenge-2015/README.md

 * Add your project files, and do an initial commit of only the files you want to share on GitHub using your Git client
 * Click the "Sync" button in your Git client
 * Code away, add new files etc., and commit and sync often
+* When you finished your app, and want to submit your final product, click the "Create Pull Request" button located to the left of the "Sync" button.
+* For "from master into...", select "EsriCanada-CE/master".
+Fill out a brief (one sentence) description of your app with your team name, and then click "Send pull request".

 Happy hacking,
 Cam